500Please enter only a-z,A-Z,0-9,@!>$&-()',./

 Money Out shows outgoing transactions from your deposit accounts, and charges to your credit cards.
 We use data from here to derive your monthly expenses.

 You can adjust the values in this section, such as adding in money in and money out items not with DBS to make the projections more accurate.

-For our forecast, we’ll calculate an average of your past 12 months’ salary and rental income, if any, and take this to be your monthly income (what you’ll have) before retirement.
+For our forecast, we’ll calculate an average of your past 12 months’ salary and take this to be your monthly income (what you’ll have) before retirement.

 If you don’t credit salary to a DBS account and haven’t input one manually, we’ll prompt you to enter your monthly salary.
 This will be taken as your net salary, or take-home pay.

 We assume you’ll continue to draw this monthly salary and will start your projection from the upcoming month till one year before your retirement age.
 We will also apply a growth rate of 3.3% p.a. to your monthly salary for the entire projection period, taking the annualised change in nominal wages from 2015 to 2020 as a guide.
 (Source: Ministry of Manpower, 2021).
 You can adjust the rates used under “Plan settings”.

 If you have a monthly rental income, we assume that you’ll draw the same amount throughout the years, from the upcoming month till end of life.
 No growth rate is applied.